-Lodi is a region that I was not too familiar with until the recent 2016 Wine Bloggers conference which took place in Lodi and which I attended.
+I wasn’t too familiar with the Lodi region until the recent 2016 Wine Bloggers conference (which took place in Lodi).
 You can read my Lodi Wine Bloggers coverage here.
-During the blogger conference weekend, I tasted a lot of Lodi wines but didn’t really get to visit many wineries, so when the Lodi Winegrape Commission invited me back for a visit I immediately accepted the invite!
+During the blogger conference weekend, I tasted a lot of Lodi wines but didn’t really get to visit many wineries, so when the Lodi Winegrape Commission invited me back for a visit to experience some Lodi Wineries, I immediately accepted the invite!

-Fast forward to my recent visit to Lodi this May which began with a fully packed day beginning at 10am concluding around 4pm followed by the ZinFest Vintner’s Grille that evening.
-Factoring in the 90 mile drive from San Francisco to Lodi, I decided to head up Thursday night and spend the night at the acclaimed Wine & Roses Hotel, Restaurant, and Spa before my big day in Lodi on Friday.
+Fast forward to my recent visit experiencing Lodi Wineries this May: I began my fully packed day starting at 10am and concluding around 4pm.
+Then, I ventured to the ZinFest Vintner’s Grille that evening.
+Since I had to make the 90 mile drive from San Francisco to Lodi, I decided to head up Thursday night.
+This meant I got to spend the night at the acclaimed Wine & Roses Hotel, Restaurant, and Spa before my big day in Lodi on Friday.

 Wine & Roses Hotel

-I felt fortunate that my itinerary included a stay at the fabulous Wine & Roses Hotel located in Lodi.
-This hotel was beyond charming with spacious rooms, an incredible pool (the first place I went upon getting back from the tasting on Friday), and a delicious restaurant I enjoyed breakfast at both Friday and Saturday mornings and highly recommend checking it out during a trip to Lodi.
+I felt fortunate that my Lodi Wineries itinerary included a stay at the fabulous Wine & Roses Hotel.
+This hotel was beyond charming with spacious rooms, an incredible pool (the first place I went upon getting back from the tasting on Friday), and a delicious restaurant that had amazing breakfast on both Friday and Saturday mornings.
+I highly recommend checking it out during a trip to Lodi.
 The restaurant’s service was amazing.
-I had one of the most attentive waiters I’ve ever had and everything tasted extremely delicious and was just a lovely experience.
+Plus, I had one of the most attentive waiters ever, and it was such a lovely experience.
 I will for sure be returning to the Wine & Roses Hotel for any future trips to Lodi.
 Thanks again for hosting me as your guest for this Lodi getaway!
 2505 W Turner Rd, Lodi, CA 95242

 The Wine & Roses lobby, I love the cozy, intimate feeling of the hotel.